alyf-de/erpnext_pdf-on-submit/README.md

 ## PDF on Submit

-Generate a PDF on submit of Quotation, Sales Order, Sales Invoice or Delivery Note.
+Generate a PDF on submit of Quotation, Sales Order, Sales Invoice, Delivery Note or [Dunning](https://github.com/alyf-de/dunning).
 All can be turned off via `PDF on Submit Settings`.

 ![](screencast.gif)

-This also works with https://github.com/alyf-de/dunning .

 ### Install